MicrosoftDocs/cloud-adoption-framework/docs/secure/security-top-10.md

 - **Active input from teams**: Strategies typically fail if people in the organization don't buy into them.
 Ideally, get all teams in the same room to collaboratively build the strategy.
 In the workshops we conduct with customers, we often find organizations have been operating in de facto silos and these meetings often result in people meeting each other for the first time.
 We find that inclusiveness is a requirement.
 If some teams aren't invited, this meeting typically has to be repeated until all participants join it.
 If they don't join, then the project doesn't move forward.
 - **Documented and communicated clearly**: All teams must have awareness of the security strategy.
 Ideally, the security strategy is a security component of the overall technology strategy.
 This strategy includes why to integrate security, what is important in security, and what security success looks like.
 This strategy includes specific guidance for application and development teams so they can get clear, organized guidance without having to read through non-relevant information.
 - **Stable, but flexible**: Keep strategies relatively consistent and stable, but the architectures and the documentation might need to add clarity and accommodate the dynamic nature of cloud.
 For example, filtering out malicious external traffic would stay consistent as a strategic imperative even if you shift from the use of a third-party next generation firewall to Azure Firewall and adjust diagrams and guidance on how to do it.
-- **Start with segmentation**: Over the course of cloud adoption, your teams will address many strategy issues large and small, but you need to start somewhere.
+- **Start with segmentation**: There are strategy issues both large and small to address, but you need to start somewhere.
 Start the security strategy with enterprise asset segmentation.
 This segmentation is a foundational decision that would be challenging to change later and requires both business input and many technical teams.

 Microsoft has published video guidance for [applying a segmentation strategy to Azure](/security/compass/microsoft-security-compass-introduction#azure-components-and-reference-model-2151).
 There are documents published about [enterprise segmentation](/security/compass/governance#enterprise-segmentation-strategy) and [aligning network security to it](/security/compass/network-security-containment#align-network-segmentation-with-enterprise-segmentation-strategy).